 - 9. Discuss violations with the business representative and document any explanations or extenuating circumstances on the inspection notes form. - 10.
 Electronically complete the Inspection Report recording noted violations, required corrective actions, and the date by which corrective action is required for each violation.
 Each cited violation must be listed separately and include the manner in which each may be brought into compliance.
 A separate Inspection Report must be issued for each program element (i.e., UST, HMBP, hazardous waste). - 11.
 Once violations are cited in an Inspection Report, a facility has the following time to submit return to compliance documentation: - a.
 HAZARDOUS MATERIALS BUSINESS PLANS: Thirty (30) calendar days from the date that EMD notifies the facility of any deficiencies in any Plan submittal (H&SC § 25508(a)(2)).
-Other hazardous materials related violations: As appropriate depending on the violation, but in no case greater than thirty (30) calendar days from the date of the Inspection Report. - b.
+Other hazardous materials related violations: As appropriate depending on the violation, but in no case greater than thirty (30) calendar days from the date of the Inspection Report.

+- b.
 UNDERGROUND STORAGE TANKS: Unless otherwise noted, within thirty (30) calendar days of receiving the Inspection Report (Title 23 CCR § 2712(f)). - c.
-HAZARDOUS WASTE GENERATORS: No established times except for minor violations which require thirty (30) calendar days from the date of receipt of the Inspection

-Report to achieve compliance (H&SC § 25187.8(b)).
-This includes recyclers and HHW facilities.
+HAZARDOUS WASTE GENERATORS: No established times except for minor violations which require thirty (30) calendar days from the date of receipt of the Inspection Report to achieve compliance (H&SC § 25187.8(b)).
+This includes recyclers and HHW facilities. - d.

-- d.
 CALARP: Thirty (30) calendar days after the date of the audit procedure has been completed (Title 19 CCR § 2775.2(h)). - e.
+ABOVE GROUND PETROLEUM STORAGE ACT (APSA): No established times except for minor violations which require thirty (30) calendar days from the date of receipt of the Inspection Report to achieve compliance (H&SC § 25404.1.2(c)(1)). - f.
 RE-INSPECTIONS: Fourteen (14) calendar days for repeat violations and thirty (30) days for minor violations from the date of receipt of the Inspection Report.